- Download our Moving to Portugal Guide (PDF)

 Cost of healthcare in Portugal

-While the basic medical costs in Portugal are reasonable, it is important to note that the public healthcare system does not cover dental care and cosmetic surgery.
-These services must be paid for either out-of-pocket or through private health insurance, which remains quite affordable.
+While the basic medical costs in Portugal are reasonable, it is important to note that the public healthcare system doesn’t cover everything.
+Services such as dentistry must be paid for either out-of-pocket or through private health insurance, which remains quite affordable.

 Cost of living in Portugal chart